dutchLuck/ihad/README.md

 ```

 The dump can be limited to a maximum number of lines or a maximum number of bytes.
-The -L X option limits the file dump to a maximum of X lines.
+The -L N option limits the file dump to a maximum of N lines.
 In a similar
-fashion the option -B X limits the file dump to a maximum of X bytes.
+fashion the option -B N limits the file dump to a maximum of N bytes.
 If both
 -L and -B options are used at the same time then the one resulting in the
 smallest number of bytes being dumped is chosen.
 Examples of -L or -B use are; -
 ```